Well, I missed Throwback Thursday yesterday. I guess this week it will be Flashback Friday???

-I'm really not sure why I woke up.
+I am really not sure why I woke up.
 But last night at 1:30 am I woke up.
 I did what I do anytime I wake up in the middle of the night.
 I go check on my kids.
 No clue why I do that, perhaps it was just a habit I got into when they were infants.

 I went into Tait's room to check on him.
 He was on the verge of sliding off his bed, so I went ahead and slowly pushed him back into the middle of the mattress.
 That was a mistake I immediately regretted.
 He woke up.
 Great.
 And now he was crying.
 Even better.
-Seeing as how his half-asleep cry session was my fault I snuggled up next to him to help him go back to sleep.
+Seeing as how his half-asleep cry session was my fault, I snuggled up next to him to help him go back to sleep.

 As I snuggled next to him he stopped crying.
 I tried to lay very still so he would drift off into sleepy bliss.
 The only problem was the six drumsticks.
 They were jabbing my face.
 He had them laid next to him on the pillow and I plopped my head right on top of them.
 It was really uncomfortable, but it seemed to be the ideal spot to snuggle Tait back to sleep.
 I laid there for about 10 minutes.
-Then he finally went to sleep.

 Since being married I have slept with the covers over my face.
 Jady can't sleep if there isn't a fan blowing & I seem to wake up every hour with the need to drink a gallon of water if the fan is on.
 Jady promises that the fan has nothing to do with it, but I find it hard to deny the fan is the culprit.
 Either way, I started sleeping with the covers over my head.

 I laid there thinking about the sticks and the fan.
 The little things we do to serve the people we love.
 Somehow laying there on Tait's sticks and hiding under the covers from Jady's fan made me smile and think about how fantastic they are.
 I love the sticks and the fans even though they aren't my personal preference.